patzsantos/SciTec-App/README.md

 **Authorisation and Authentication**

 ScitTec App  values the 'Rights of the data subject', in accordance with General Data Protection Regulation (GDPR) Chapter 3 (GDPR, N.D.).
-Therefore, the application can only be accessed by authorised ISS software system administrators known as the superuser, astronauts, scientists, and trainees.
-Their access to SciTec is limited depending on their roles.
+To protect the personal data of users, the application can only be accessed by authorised ISS software system administrators known as the superuser, astronauts, scientists, and trainees.
+Authentication is done through login using authorised usernames and passwords.
+Privileges of different user groups are granted based on their account type, as seen in the table below:

 | User   | Authorisation |
 | ------------------ | ------------- |